Symbian9/qmapshack-doc-wiki/DocQuickStartEnglish.md

 _Further information:_

-* By setting a hook in the field in front of the folder name, the folder is opened in the project window and the data contained in it (if also selected) is shown in the map window.
+* By setting a hook in the field in front of the folder name, the folder is opened in the workspace window and the data contained in it (if also selected) is shown in the map window.
   For a clearer identification of the source of the project (folder) the name of the next higher folder is appended to the folder name after the separator "__@__".
   This additional information is not appended to top-level folders.
-  The described procedure allows a target-oriented and structured display of selected data in the project and in the map windows.
+  The described procedure allows a target-oriented and structured display of selected data in the workspace and in the map windows.
-* Editing and deleting data is done in the project window.
+* Editing and deleting data is done in the workspace window.
-  If the data of a folder has been edited, then this is indicated by a dot in front of the folder name and the data name (in the example the new track _Süßer See_ is not yet saved and therefore not yet available in the database).
+  If the data of a folder has been edited, then this is indicated by a dot in front of the folder name and the data name (in the example the edited track _Süßer See_ is not yet saved to the database).
 Edited projects should be saved regularly to the database using the context menu entry `Save`.
 * Complete deletion of data has to take place in the database window.
 Deleted data is moved to the automatically created Folder `Lost & Found` and final deletion should be done from this folder.
-  Deletion in the project window deletes the data from the displayed project, but not from the database.
+  Deletion in the workspace window deletes the data from the displayed project, but not from the database.
 * In addition to folders (projects) that belong to databases, there are still projects that are saved directly in a GPX or QMS file.

 ### Create track

 * _Assumption:_ Routing support has been installed.
-* Move the mouse to the `Route` window.
+* Move the mouse to the `Routing` window.
 * In the selection list at the top of the window select `Routino (offline)`.
 * In the other lists select the profile (the kind of movement), the language (for turn-by-turn instructions), the mode (quickest/shortest) and one of the